oroinc/documentation/crm/user_guide/my_oro/my_user_actions.rst

 |

 3. In the **Assign Event To** dialog box, specify the required data.
-For help on this, see the :ref:`Calendar Events <user-guide-activities-events>` guide.
+For help on this, see the :ref:`Calendar Events <doc-activities-events>` guide.

 |